Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Some particular cases of the model

 {The latter identification of the ground-state spaces as free vector spaces on sets of homotopy classes of maps from $\Sigma$ into 1-types or 2-types, here homotopy finite spaces \cite{Quinn,martins_porter21}, means in particular that Quinn's {{finite total homotopy}} TQFT \cite{Quinn,martins_porter21} provides a TQFT whose state spaces are canonically isomorphic to the ground-state spaces of the corresponding \HHK\ model, in the particular cases we consider.
 A discussion is in Subsubsection \ref{sec:relQuinn}.}

-{The calculation of the {ground-state space} of the $\GoXo$, $(G,E,X,1)$ and $\ooXY$-models are all based on results of Brown and Higgins \cite{Brown_Higgins}, expressing the set of homotopy classes of maps $M \to B_\mathcal{A}$, where $\mathcal{A}$ is a crossed complex of groupoids, a generalisation of crossed module, in terms of homotopy classes of crossed complex maps $\Pi(M) \to \mathcal{A}$.
-Here $M$ is any space with a CW-complex structure and $\Pi(M)$ denotes its fundamental crossed complex \cite{brown_hha}.} It should however be noted that the tricks that permit the application of Brown-Higgins theorem are quite different in the $\GEXo$- and $\ooXY$-models.
+{The calculation of the {ground-state space} of the $\GoXo$, $(G,E,X,1)$ and $\ooXY$-model is based on results of Brown and Higgins \cite[Theorem A]{Brown_Higgins}, and Brown-Higgins-Sivera \cite[11.4.iii]{Brown_Higgins_Sivera}, expressing the set of homotopy classes of maps $M \to B_\mathcal{A}$, where $\mathcal{A}$ is a crossed complex of groupoids, a generalisation of crossed modules, and $B_\mathcal{A}$ is its classifying space, in terms of homotopy classes of crossed complex maps $\Pi(M) \to \mathcal{A}$.
+Here $M$ is any space with a CW-complex structure and $\Pi(M)$ denotes its fundamental crossed complex \cite{brown_hha}.} {The classifying space of a crossed complex was originally constructed in \cite{Brown_Higgins}, using a simplicial setting, for which some more explanation can be found in \cite{martins_porter21}, and, more recently, in a cubical setting in \cite[Chapter 11]{Brown_Higgins_Sivera}.}

+It should however be {re-emphasised} that the tricks that permit the application of Brown-Higgins theorem are quite different in the $\GEXo$- and $\ooXY$-models.
 It is an open problem whether the results can be generalised to the full $\GEXY$-model.

 In the $\GooY$-case, the Hopf algebra $\Fun{X}\otimes\CC E$ becomes $\CC$, so this example is not a crossed module case.
 In particular our model reduces to the Hopf-algebraic Kitaev model (with Hopf algebra $\Fun{Y}\rtimes\CC G)$ \cite{buerschaper-et-al}.
 Therefore its ground-state space is known to be triangulation-independent.
-However we do not know of a neat homotopy interpretation of the ground state of the $\GooY$-model in terms of homotopy classes of maps to some classifying space.